 His advice again paid off.
 I was as ready as I was going to be.
 It was time to fly to California for the Nationals.

 On the day of my 50 yard freestyle sprint at the U.S. Masters Spring Championship, I woke up to a clear and cool morning.
 A thousand swimmers and their families crowded the Riverside Aquatic Complex.
 My wife and I walked around the two competition pools and she pointed out a very tall a fit young man standing nearby.

 “Isn’t he an Olympian?
 Go talk to him, I will take your picture.”

 Ryan Lochte, the 12 time Olympic medalist, was kind enough to pose with this old masters swimmer.
 I appreciated him for that.

 He had much press for his behavior in Brazil, but my thought will always be that he had the good nature to encourage someone three decades older.

-I didn’t know what to say to him.
 I thanked him for being an inspiration.